Next Call for Applications Deadline:

 Applications are invited from UK academics who are eligible to apply for Research Council funding or researchers of similar standing based in industry.

-Each applicant can request (as PI) up to a maximum of 28 days time.
-Within this limit, each applicant can request time for more than one project – note that a separate application must be submitted for each distinct project.
+Each applicant can request (as PI) up to a maximum of 50 days time, but with a limit of 28 days that (if the applicant chooses to do so) can only be at 850 MHz or 1 GHz.
+Within these limits, each applicant can request time for more than one project – note that a separate application must be submitted for each distinct project.

 Note that reasonable travel and accommodation costs associated with the use of the facility will be paid to academic users.

 Applications will be acknowledged by an automatic email at the time of application, and subsequently within 1 week after the application deadline (if you don't receive either or both of these acknowledgments, please contact the facility manager to check safe receipt of your application).

 Applicants will be informed of their time allocation following the meeting of the time allocation panel, i.e., we expect to inform you end May or early June (for the April 30th call) or end November or early December (for the October 31st call).
 At this stage, you will be given one week’s notice to indicate dates when you are not able to use your allocation and also to specify if you prefer to have your time as one slot or broken up into separate slots.
 (If you know that you will away end May or early June (for the April 30th call) or end November or early December (for the October 31st call), please inform the facility manager in advance of your availability.)
 You will then be informed of your allocated days.
 At this stage, the facility has little flexibility (and is under no obligation) to change your allocated days, hence we emphasise that you must tell us your availability at the requested time.

 Time for February to July 2010 has been allocated (December 1st 2009 call: Round 1)

 Time for August 2010 to January 2011 has been allocated (May 31st 2010 call: Round 2)